elixirschool/elixirschool/lessons/en/basics/functions.md

 It finds that there is a key that corresponds to `name` in the incoming map.
 We have a match!
 And as a result of this successful match, the value of the `:name` key in the map on the right (i.e. the `fred` map) is bound to the variable on the left (`person_name`).

 Now, what if we still wanted to assign Fred's name to `person_name` but we ALSO want to retain awareness of the entire person map?
-Let's say we want to `IO.inspect(fred)` after we greet him.
+Let's say we want to `IO.inspect(fred)` after we greet them.
 At this point, because we only pattern-matched the `:name` key of our map, thus only binding the value of that key to a variable, the function doesn't have knowledge of the rest of Fred.

 In order to retain it, we need to assign that entire map to its own variable for us to be able to use it.